BillyDoesDev/BingWallpaperDownloader/README.md

 to see the terminal window, you can run the BingBG_Downloader_HIDDEN.vbs file, and that's it!!

 ***NOTE:*** **If Windows shows a Security Prompt, click on _More info_ and run it.
 Trust me guys, this is not a malware...
-If you are still unsure though, you may upload the file to https://www.virustotal.com/gui/home and see for yourself...**
+If you are still unsure though, you may upload the file(s) to https://www.virustotal.com/gui/home and see for yourself...**

 ###### (Optional)
 You can create a shortcut of the BingBG_Downloader_HIDDEN.vbs file and then copy it and paste it in